 Casper is the baby of the bunch, and she likes to play.
-Of all the guinea pigs I’ve ever had she’s the only one that likes to jump on top of the wooden hidey-house.
+Of all the guinea pigs I’ve had, she’s the only one that jumps on top of the wooden hidey-house.

 Guinea pigs love to eat grass, but they’re not so into being exposed to the big bad world.
 Oreo has found the perfect compromise being partly hidden under my skirt.

 They have a variety of cute sleeping positions, Here’s Squeaky with his leg tucked up against the food bowl.

 The guinea pigs are very smart when it comes to knowing what sounds are associated with getting food, like the fridge door opening or the rustle of their food bag.
 And sometimes they just want to let mama know that they think they’re entitled to a treat.
 So they will put their front paws up on the cage door opening and stick their cute little faces out as far as they can, because they know they’ve got their mama wrapped around their little feet.
 Cookie (the all black one) is the biggest of the bunch so she tends to muscle the other two out of the way.

 So that’s my little family.
 Do you have pets, and if so, how do they benefit your mental health?